 Pictures to prompt thought and discussion about cancer

 In the UK it’s now very rare to see someone present with a large mass or disfiguration.
 But it was not always like this.
-In many countries people still do not chose to seek help or cannot access care and have to live with disfiguring and disabling masses.
+In many countries people still do not choose to seek help or cannot access care and have to live with disfiguring and disabling masses.